The Pay and Non-Pay Content of Job Ads: Details on the Text Analysis

-\paragraph{Extracting common phrases from ``We Offer" sections} To identify specific job attributes commonly advertised in vacancies, we now focus on common words and phrases in lists associated with the ``we offer'' topic identified by the model.
-We label each list with the topic that has the most mass in the list's associated topic distribution, and extract about 260,000 lists within the ``we offer'' label (i.e., 17 percent of all lists).
+\paragraph{Extracting common phrases from ``We Offer" sections} To identify specific job attributes commonly advertised in vacancies, we focus on common phrases in lists assigned to the ``We Offer'' topic.
+We assign each list to the topic with the highest probability in its topic distribution, and extract approximately 260,000 lists under the ``We Offer'' label, representing 17\% of all lists.

-Next, we extract and inspect the 200 most common unigrams, bigrams and trigrams, excluding phrases that includes stopwords (e.g., ``and").
-We add phrases that indicate (pay or non-pay) job amenities to our dictionary of phrases, and create new attribute categories whenever a phrase indicates an attribute not currently in our list.
+We then extract and inspect the 200 most common unigrams, bigrams, and trigrams, excluding phrases that include stopwords (e.g., ``and'').
+We add phrases indicating pay or non-pay attributes to our dictionary, and create new attribute categories for any attribute not currently included.

-Table \ref{tab:common phrases in lists} documents the 10 most common unigrams, bigrams, and trigrams in ``we offer'' sections, excluding phrases without a clear reference to a particular job attribute.
-The table documents that these sections commonly refer to the social environment and pay-related attributes (pay, pension and insurance scheme, and on-the-job training).
-This procedure does not uncover many attributes related to hours of work, which we suspect is referred to in other sections of ads (e.g., practical information in the ``Residual Category").
+Table~\ref{tab:common phrases in lists} reports the 10 most common unigrams, bigrams, and trigrams in ``We Offer'' lists, excluding phrases without a clear reference to a specific job attribute.
+The table shows that these lists commonly refer to the social environment, pay, pension and insurance schemes, and on-the-job training.
+The procedure uncovers relatively few attributes related to hours of work, which are likely described in other sections of the ads, such as the practical information found in lists assigned to the ``Residual Category.''

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier